skandakumarkashyap/Hooyu_Assignments/README.md

 <h4> Configuration of CI/CD </h4>
- 1. Creating and configuring the jenkins/Azure agent by providing the link to source code in git
+ <p>1.
+Creating and configuring the jenkins/Azure agent by providing the link to source code in git</p>
- 2. As part of configuration adding mvn test command for the job created
+  <p>2.
+As part of configuration adding mvn test command for the job created</p>
- 3. Setting necessary schedule as and when needed to trigger the execution
+  <p>3.
+Setting necessary schedule as and when needed to trigger the execution </p>